All All News Products Insights AI DevOps and CI/CD Community

 Real Story: The Logs That Lied

 A fintech team deployed an AI assistant to help users troubleshoot failed transactions.
+During testing, the assistant behaved as expected.
+It responded to prompts, retried transactions, and escalated issues when appropriate.

-• Sometimes it retried correctly
+• Sometimes the assistant retried the transaction correctly

-• Sometimes it escalated prematurely
+• Sometimes it escalated immediately

-• Sometimes it apologized... without doing anything
+• Sometimes it apologized without taking any action

-But the problem wasn’t the API.
 It was the agent’s reasoning.

 What You Need in an Agentic QA Stack